Get instant quote

 14 proven design tips to reduce the cost of CNC machining

-Optimize your design and select the right materials to get the most from CNC machining.
-Read these 14 design tips to reduce CNC machining costs and produce parts that meet your engineering requirements.
+Optimize your part design and material selection to get the most from CNC machining.
+Read these 14 CNC machining design tips to reduce costs and deliver parts that meet engineering requirements.

 Minimizing the cost of CNC parts (13 proven design tips)

-In CNC machining, whether you are producing a single prototype or scaling to large volumes, reducing manufacturing cost is often the priority.
-Design choices can help keep pricing down.
-By following design for machinability (DFM) guidelines, you can manufacture cost effective parts that still meet functional performance requirements.
+In CNC machining, whether producing a single prototype or scaling to high volumes, reducing manufacturing cost is often the priority.
+Design choices help keep pricing down.
+By following design for machinability (DFM) guidelines, cost-effective parts can be manufactured while meeting functional performance requirements.

-This article provides practical tips to optimize your design.
-It starts by outlining the main cost drivers in CNC machining, then presents proven guidelines to reduce your project cost.
+This article provides practical CNC machining design tips.
+It outlines the main cost drivers in CNC machining and presents proven guidelines to reduce project cost.

 Did you know we offer local sourcing for CNC machining?